sborto86/project-IV-sentiment-analysis-api/README.md

 ### Initial considerations

-1) The following relevant political figures where used to perform this analysis: Liz Truss, Boris Johnson, Rishi Sunak, Keir Starmer, Angela Rayner, King Charles III, Queen Elisabeth II, Volodymyr Zelenskiy, Vladimir Putin, Xi Jinping.
+1) The following relevant political figures were used to perform this analysis: Liz Truss, Boris Johnson, Rishi Sunak, Keir Starmer, Angela Rayner, King Charles III, Queen Elisabeth II, Volodymyr Zelenskiy, Vladimir Putin, and Xi Jinping.

-2)  The analysis was performed in a two year window (starting November 2020) using the titles of the news published in The Guardian about each one of the political figures mentioned before.
+2)  The analysis was performed in a two-year window (starting November 2020) using the titles of the news published in The Guardian about each of the political figures mentioned before.

 3) Only the most representative figures of the analysis have been included in this file, all the figures generated can be found in the [jupyter file](./api-use-example.ipynb) and in the *img/* folder

 ### Individual Analysis

-For each relevant political figure a WordCloud and a Sentiment Score figure was generated, all the figures can be found in the [jupyter file](./api-use-example.ipynb) and in the *img/* folder
+For each relevant political figure a WordCloud and a Sentiment Score figure were generated, all the figures can be found in the [jupyter file](./api-use-example.ipynb) and in the *img/* folder

 Here are some examples: